Four Money Moves Every Woman Should Make for Financial Independence

 Combine that with the fact that women are more likely to take time out of the workforce to shoulder caregiver responsibilities — plus that little matter of equal pay — and it’s clear why your personal money struggles as a woman may seem more daunting.

-The fact is, taking care of your own financial house can end up on the bottom of your multiple to-do lists.
+The fact is, taking care of your own financial house can end up on the bottom of multiple to-do lists.
 And the consequences become apparent at stressful times — if you’re about to have a child, you’re getting a divorce or you’re ready to retire.

 But today is going to be different — we’re going to set our course and take control of our financial destiny.
 Here’s how to get started.